-The forex trade is carried out for profits that can be gained by buying and selling of the currencies.
+The Forex trade is carried out for profits that can be gained by buying and selling of the currencies.
 Currencies are always bought and sold in pairs.
 Let us take an example to clarify the Forex deal (all figures are samples only).

-Since all currencies are bought and sold in pairs, one needs to decide the pair of currency that you would like to do your currency transactions in.
+Since all currencies are bought and sold in pairs, you need to decide the pair of currency that you would like to do your currency transactions in.
 In this example EUR is the base currency and the USD is called the quote or the counter currency.
-If you have bought Euros (simultaneously selling dollars), then you have based your decision on the fact that Euros may appreciate in the future.
-Therefore by selling Euros back into dollars you would be getting more dollars and thus making a profit.
+If you have bought euros (simultaneously selling dollars), then you have based your decision on the fact that euros may appreciate in the future.
+Therefore, by selling euros back into dollars you would be getting more dollars and thus making a profit.

-If your assumption is that the US market is going to appreciate, then you would placing a SELL Euro/USD.
-Therefore you will sell Euros while (simultaneously buying USD).
-This USD may be sold at a later stage to book a profit.
+If your assumption is that the US market is going to appreciate, then you would placing a SELL trade on EUR/USD.
+Therefore, you will sell euros while (simultaneously buying dollars).
+These US dollars may be sold at a later stage to book a profit.

-Operating in the financial and forex trade, its important to understand that there are many factors, which affect the forex dealing.
+Operating in the financial and Forex trade, it is important to understand that there are many factors that affect the Forex dealing.
 The business market conditions, the political scenario, threat of climatic disasters or impending farm output increase.
-All these factors play a crucial role in the forex markets.
+All these factors play a crucial role in the Forex markets.

-Forex dealers trade on forex trading platform or a session.
-These are sophisticated software's, which provide the forex dealers with real time news and analysis on the currencies that they are dealing in.
-On this they execute buy and sell orders and well as stop order.
-Of course these are also linked to the forex margin account.
-Thus it gives the forex dealers ample leeway to make transactions with a small investment.
-The forex trade is competitive market where more credit worthy that the institution or the dealer, the better their source of information and quality of data is.
-Therefore this helps them to make better deals in the currency transactions and make better profits.
+Forex dealers trade on Forex trading platform or a session.
+These is sophisticated software that provides the Forex dealers with real-time news and analysis on the currencies that they are dealing in.
+On this, they execute buy and sell orders as well as stop-order.
+Of course, these are also linked to the Forex margin account.
+Thus, it gives the Forex dealers ample leeway to make transactions with a small investment.
+Forex trading is competitive market where more credit worthy the institution or the dealer, the better their source of information and quality of data is.
+Therefore, this helps them to make better deals in the currency transactions and make higher profit.

 by Gary Berg